sigasi/sigasi_insights/content/manual/vscode/projects.md

 For project configuration, open the **[Project View]({{< ref "/manual/vscode/views.md#project-view" >}})**.

+## Creating and Importing Projects

+### Importing a Project from the File System

+First, open the folder you want to import through (**File > Open Folder...**).
+Then, open the Command Palette (**Ctrl+Shift+P**) and run the command **Sigasi: Add VHDL Support** or **Sigasi: Add Verilog/SystemVerilog Support**.

+{{< figure src="/img/vscode/VSCodeAddSupport.png" link="/img/vscode/VSCodeAddSupport.png" alt="VS Code: Add Language Support" width="900" >}}

-## Creating a new, empty project
+### Creating a New Project From Scratch

-To create a new project, open the Command Pallet (View > Command Pallet...), execute the command `Sigasi: Create New VHDL Project` or `Sigasi: Create New Verilog Project`, choose the project location, then give your project a name.
+To create a new project, open the Command Pallet (**View > Command Pallet...**), execute the command `Sigasi: Create New VHDL Project` or `Sigasi: Create New Verilog/SystemVerilog Project`, choose the project location, then give your project a name.

+{{< figure src="/img/vscode/VSCodeCreateNewProject.png" link="/img/vscode/VSCodeCreateNewProject.png" alt="VS Code: Create New Project" width="900" >}}

+Next, you need to indicate the root folder of the project to create a `.project` file in your folder containing the project configurations.

+Once the `.project` file is detected, the Sigasi extension will fully start, which you can notice by the appearance of a **[Project View]({{< ref "/manual/vscode/views.md#project-view" >}})** below the default VSC file explorer.
+From then on, you should use the **Project View** instead of the VSC file explorer.

-If you need mixed language support, you can use the two following commands:
+If you need mixed language support, you can use the two following commands.
+It doesn't matter which one you initially chose.

 * `Sigasi: Add VHDL Support`
 * `Sigasi: Add Verilog/SystemVerilog Support`

+### Importing Another Tool's Project

+You can import a project from another tool e.g. a Quartus project by first converting it using scripts into a Sigasi Studio project.
+The scripts and documentation are available at <https://github.com/sigasi/SigasiProjectCreator>.

+### Tutorial and Demo Projects

+A tutorial project and demo project are available through the extension.

+#### Tutorial

+The tutorial project covers most of Sigasi's features.
+Press **Ctrl+Shift+P** and start typing **Sigasi: Create Tutorial Project** to open the tutorial.

+When the extension has finished building the project, you will see a number of issues for some files pop up in the Project View.

+There will also be a number of errors and warnings in the status bar.
+When clicking it, the Problems View opens.
+Within that view, you can navigate through the error and warning markers for the project.

+{{< figure src="/img/vscode/VSCodeErrorsWarnings.png" alt="Errors and Warnings status bar indicator" width="69" >}}

+#### Demo

+You can also open a larger demo project using the command **Sigasi: Create Demo Project**.

+## Project Configuration

-## Library configuration
+### Library Configuration

+For VHDL, libraries are fully supported.
+For Verilog/SystemVerilog, Sigasi reuses the VHDL library concept (just `work` in practice) to distinguish between design files that should and shouldn't be analyzed.

 To change library mappings, you can use the right-click menu in the **[Project View]({{< ref "/manual/vscode/views.md#project-view" >}})** and select **Set Library** as shown in the image below.